Rabi oscillations and entanglement between two atoms interacting by the Rydberg blockade studied by the Jaynes-Cummings Model: Introduction

 The Jaynes-Cummings model (JCM) is a fundamental model in quantum optics that describes the interaction of a two-level quantum system, such as atoms or other particles, with light under conditions where the quantum nature of photons is significant.
 Since its introduction in the 1960s \cite{Jaynes1963,Cummings1965} and experimental verification in the 1980s \cite{Rempe1987} (see also \cite{Brune1996}), the JCM has been used to describe a wide range of systems involving quantized light-matter interactions, including neutral atoms or ions in an electromagnetic cavity, referred to as cavity quantum electrodynamics (cavity QED) \cite{Walther2006,Leibfried2003}, Josephson junctions in superconducting microwave cavities (circuit QED) \cite{Fink2008,Niemczyk2010,Burkard2020}, quantum dots \cite{Meier2004,Kasprzak2010,Basset2013,Burkard2020}, and others; see \cite{Larson2021} for a review.
 Along with this development, the original JCM has been extended in various ways, including intensity-dependent or multiphoton couplings \cite{Kochetov1987,Bashkirov2008,Sanchez2016,Rosas2021,Mandal2024}, multimode and multi-level atoms \cite{Messina2003}, many ($N>1$) atoms (Dicke model and Tavis-Cummings model) \cite{Kudryavtsev1993,Chen2010,Chilingaryan2013,Kirton2019}, atoms interacting by dipole-dipole interactions \cite{Joshi1991,Zhang1993,Jahanbakhsh2021}, and others \cite{Larson2021}.

-Among the striking properties of quantized light-matter interactions described by the JCM are entanglement between the atoms(s) and the quantized radiation \cite{Kudryavtsev1993,Dung1994,Walther2006,Bashkirov2008,Chen2010,Li2013,Kumar2016,Li2019}, and the collapse and revival of periodic populations of atomic states (Rabi oscillations) for quantum coherent states of the field \cite{Eberly1980,Larson2021}.
+Among the striking properties of quantized light-matter interactions described by the JCM are entanglement between the atoms(s) and the quantized radiation \cite{Kudryavtsev1993,Dung1994,Tessier2003,Walther2006,Bashkirov2008,Chen2010,Li2013,Kumar2016,Li2019}, and the collapse and revival of periodic populations of atomic states (Rabi oscillations) for quantum coherent states of the field \cite{Eberly1980,Tessier2003,Larson2021}.
 These phenomena are entirely due to the quantum nature of the field and do not occur in a semiclassical treatment; indeed, the first experimental verification of field quantization according to the JCM \cite{Rempe1987,Brune1996} was the observation of the collapse-revival phenomenon predicted in \cite{Eberly1980}.
+We note that in the Dicke model and Tavis-Cummings model, the atoms do not interact directly with one another but may become entangled via their coupling to a common cavity field \cite{Kudryavtsev1993,Dung1994,Tessier2003}.

 Entanglement between qubits is a key resource in quantum computation \cite{Nielsen_Chuang_2010}.
 Therefore, the ability to transform quantum information from stationary qubits encoded in, e.g., trapped atoms, to photons (flying qubits) is a requirement for long-distance quantum communication and the distribution of entanglement over quantum networks \cite{Bose1999,DiVincenzo2000,Duan2001,Kuzmich2003,vanderWal2003,Kimble2008,Li2013,Reiserer2015,Saffman2016,Li2019,Tiarks2019}.
 Since the JCM captures the physics of these systems it has been extensively studied in the context of quantum computation and related technologies; see \cite{Larson2021,Kumlin2023} for reviews.